qpython-android/edu.qpython.org/course/source/AIPY/index.rst

 Numpy
 -----------
 NumPy is the fundamental package for scientific computing with Python.
-It contains among other things:
+It contains the following things:

-- 1 a powerful N-dimensional array object
+- 1 A powerful N-dimensional array object
-- 2 sophisticated (broadcasting) functions
+- 2 Sophisticated (broadcasting) functions
-- 3 tools for integrating C/C++ and Fortran code
+- 3 Tools for integrating C/C++ and Fortran code
-- 4 useful linear algebra, Fourier transform, and random number capabilities
+- 4 Useful linear algebra, Fourier transform, and random number capabilities

 Scipy